 - wheel center designed for the OEM logo disc held-in by a circlip, instead of a "pop-in" cap

 - reproduction of the intermediate "step" built into the original wheel

 Boyd Coddington is under new ownership, it has been owned by American Republic Wheels since 2010.
 Please be forewarned their standard "Campi wheel" spec is a rather generic style wheel spec.
 It lacks the features listed above that were found in the wheels formerly produced for Pantera East.
 It is not marketed as a "Pantera wheel", it is intended for owners of classic American hot rods and muscle cars who like the Campi look.
 If you want a wheel that is more Pantera-specific or similar to the Pantera East wheel, be sure to start the exchange by explaining the wheels are for a Pantera AND you want wheels machined and assembled to the former Pantera East specification, except in terms of diameter, width, and offset.
 Be specific with what you're looking for.
 They have a CNC program for the Pantera East wheel, owners have been able to have wheels produced to that spec.

-• A wheel solution Debbie and I promote is to:
+(3) Another wheel solution (one that Debbie and I promote) is to:

 - Purchase and install longer wheel studs (available from Pantera vendors)

 - Purchase "off-the-shelf" one piece cast wheels from Enkei or TSW.
 These wheels are high quality, manufactured in either Japan (Enkei) or Europe (TSW); they are also lightweight, and strong.
 They are available inexpensively on eBay and Amazon.